LukasMurdock/LukasMurdock.github.io/_posts/2020-09-01-business-and-classes.md

 I had simply failed in my reference to the grandeur Miami University and the Farmer School of Business by heretically not placing them at the top of my resume.

-This event nicely sums up my experience at University, and its business school.
-As I didn’t put their reference atop my resume, take off points.
+This event nicely sums up my experience at University and its business school—since I refused to put their reference atop my resume, off with the points.

-Business classes in particular appear centered around teaching a mentality of staying within the guardrails and not sticking your neck out.
+Business classes, in particular, appear centered around teaching a mentality of staying within the guardrails and not sticking your neck out.

 And people—students and teachers alike—hate it when I don’t follow along.
 But I’ve decided something. **I’m not here to follow the template.**